-Funds and Institutional Accounts.
+As further described below, new issues of municipal securities are allocated through a municipal bond centralized trading desk pursuant to procedures that are designed to treat all accounts fairly and equitably over time.
 Generally, secondary market trades for Funds and institutional accounts are not managed by a centralized trading desk.
 Accordingly, while individual portfolio managers may aggregate trades for multiple accounts they manage, in most cases, such trades are not aggregated with trades initiated by other portfolio managers.
-In circumstances where a portfolio manager has reason to believe that NAM accounts managed by other portfolio managers may be in the market at the same time selling the same security, NAM's central trading desk for new issues will coordinate the selling activity by coordinating and aggregating such sell orders.

-Taxable Fixed Income Securities and Derivatives
+Taxable Fixed Income Securities and Derivatives.